 Posted by National Geographic Magazine on Sunday, November 25, 2018

 Both Facebook and Twitter have also made a push to prioritize local content in their algorithms.
-Posts from local friends and businesses tend to resonate more with users, it is believed, as they have more of an intimate feel and can often add color to national news stories.
+Posts from local friends and businesses tend to resonate more with users, it’s believed, as they have more of an intimate feel and can often add color to national news stories.
 (While this may seem like a slight to larger brands, the challenge to create more impactful, engaging content can only result in a higher-quality end product for the user).

 In a move to compete with YouTube ads, Facebook has also offered to share advertising revenue with creators through its suggested videos feed.
 Whenever someone clicks on a video in their news feed, it appears in a feed of other suggested videos.
 Spliced between those videos are autoplay advertisements with various objectives including brand awareness, app installs and engagement.
 Facebook then takes a 45 percent cut of the ad revenue generated and the remaining 55 percent is split between the creators of the videos that were watched in the feed.
-While this last tactic isn’t necessarily leading to clicks to outside sites, it does generate revenue where there once was none, which is something for news organizations to consider.
+While this last tactic isn’t leading to clicks to outside sites, it does generate revenue where there once was none, which is something for news organizations to consider.

 Being able to connect with users on social media is a great way to instill trust in your audience.
-Ten years ago, reporters seemed untouchable, somehow blocked off from the audiences they serve—but now with social media, you can interact with users as stories unfold and take them along the ride, no matter where they are.
+Ten years ago, reporters seemed untouchable, somehow removed from the audiences they serve—but now with social media, you can interact with users as stories unfold and take them along the ride, no matter where they are.

 In building these profiles and updating them frequently, the goal is for users to put a name to a face and to get to know the reporters better.
-By doing so, audiences will hopefully become a fan of your work and follow you wherever your career takes you, even if you eventually decide to leave your current organization.
+By doing so, audiences will hopefully become a fan of your work and follow you wherever your career takes you, even if you eventually decide to leave your current job.